-When we think about growing old, most of us don’t think about sight loss.
+When we think about growing old, most of us don’t think about sight loss, which is a natural part of the ageing process.

 We tend to associate dementia, arthritis and incontinence with old age, ahead of the loss of vision.